-Barnes Neville Wallis (1887-1979) is remembered as the aeronautical engineer who invented the water-skipping mine that was used by No. 617 Squadron RAF to break the Möhne and Eder Dams on the night of 16/17 May 1943.
+Barnes Neville Wallis (1887 to 1979) is remembered as the aeronautical engineer who invented the water-skipping mine that was used by No. 617 Squadron RAF to break the Möhne and Eder Dams on the night of 16/17 May 1943.

-In 1913 Wallis was recruited to Vickers' airship department.
-Within seven years he had become lead designer, architect of the elegant R80 airship.
-In 1924 Wallis was engaged by the Airship Guarantee Company to design R100, one of two intercontinental airships to be separately developed and then compared under a UK national programme.
+In 1913, Wallis was recruited to Vickers' airship department.
+Within 7 years, he had become lead designer, architect of the elegant R80 airship.
+In 1924, Wallis was engaged by the Airship Guarantee Company to design R100, one of two intercontinental airships to be separately developed and then compared under a UK national programme.
 R100 was successful, but disaster befell R101 and the programme was closed.

 While in personal outlook Wallis bore the stamp of his late Victorian upbringing, as an engineer he looked ahead.
 In his eighties he evolved plans for an aircraft that would fly at many thousands of miles an hour on the edge of space.
 Alongside aeronautical work he contributed to projects such as bridges, a telescope mount, prosthetics, a new kind of submarine, and worked for charitable causes and the betterment of education.

 Wallis was appointed CBE in 1943, elected a Fellow of the Royal Society in 1945 and knighted in 1968.
 For the public, following Michael Redgrave's portrayal of a slightly abstracted, self-effacing genius in the 1955 film The Dam Busters, he became a hero who stood for creativity and imaginative daring in the face of bureaucratic caution.
 For the Science Museum on the centenary of his birth, Wallis was one of the most celebrated inventors and aeronautical engineers of the twentieth century.